Health Information Management Career Outlook

-This has created a wide range of health information management career opportunities for Registered Health Information Technicians (RHITs) who have strong skills in data collection and analysis, as well as other health information management and health information technology professionals.
+This has created a wide range of health information management career opportunities for Registered Health Information Technicians (RHITs) with strong skills in data collection and analysis, as well as other health information management and health information technology professionals.

 Yes.
 Many of our students qualify for some type of financial aid.